- Ethiopia, home to more than a hundred million people, has become a major power in the Horn of Africa.

 Hailemariam’s government extended the state of emergency to August 2017, and the release of thousands of political prisoners in early 2018 did little to quell anti-government sentiment.
 In February, Hailemariam unexpectedly resigned, and EPRDF leaders selected forty-two-year-old Abiy Ahmed as prime minister.

 Many observers hailed Abiy’s selection as a major step toward opening political space.
 He is Ethiopia’s first Oromo leader and comes from the reformist wing of the ruling coalition.
-Since taking office, he has undertaken rapid reforms: he has loosened restrictions on internet use, lifted much-criticized terrorist designations that had been applied to several opposition groups, made peace with Eritrea, and set out to open the country’s economy.
-He has also vowed free and fair elections by 2020.
+After taking office, he undertook rapid reforms: he loosened restrictions on internet use, lifted much-criticized terrorist designations that had been applied to several opposition groups, made peace with Eritrea, merged the EPRDF into a single political party, and set out to open the country’s economy.
+He also vowed free and fair elections by 2020, though voting has been indefinitely postponed amid the coronavirus pandemic.

 What is Ethiopia’s relationship with Eritrea?